 The report contains information and crime statistics for the three previous calendar years regarding crimes that occurred on campus and on public property within, or immediately adjacent to and accessible to the campus.
 The report also contains information regarding campus security and personal safety topics such as crime prevention, fire safety, safety and security on campus.

-A printed log of daily activity is available that provides information and incidents that have been reported to the Piedmont International University Security Department.
+A printed log of daily activity is available that provides information and incidents that have been reported to the Carolina University Security Department.
 For more information concerning this daily log, please contact security.

 For emergencies, call 911.
 Then one of the below numbers.